 We must fear that with the current mass democracy the European nations will be paralyzed, and they will not be able to shake off the muslim stranglehold on them.
 It will all go under in "love manifestations", peace marches, calls for increased integration and tolerance, statements that we must continue doing, as we usually do, and similar toothless actions, as we know them so well.

 It is quite clear that pure autocracy or dictatorship nor are good systems.
-The Danish absolute monarchs have a great responsibility for the country's decline from a big power to a small insignificant European state.
+The Danish absolute monarchs have a great responsibility for the country's decline from a respected power to a small insignificant European state.
 The dictator Adolf Hitler started in a dazzling way to overthrow the Treaty of Versailles and restore Germany's economy, but he lost touch with reality and brought disaster to the German people.
 Mao Zedong was a skilled guerrilla general, but later he destroyed Chinas economy and culture with his big leap forward and cultural revolution, costing the lives of millions.

 Sovereigns work best when they are constantly looked over the shoulder and evaluated by well-qualified persons.
 The English Magna Carta of 1215 and the Danish king Erik Klipping's charter on the Danehof in 1282, we consider as the beginning of democracy.
-Here groups of perhaps around 25-30 barons and great men, who had the right and duty to look the ruler over his shoulder and intervene in case of irregularities, had responsibility.
+Here groups of perhaps perhaps 25-30 barons and great men, who had the right and duty to look the ruler over his shoulder and intervene in case of irregularities, had responsibility.

 The age development of the right to vote in Denmark - Wikipedia.